Healthy Homemade Thin Mint Cookies

 thin mint cookies

-1. In a large bowl, whisk together the almond flour, cocoa powder, and salt.
-Add in the maple syrup, melted butter (or coconut oil if using), and peppermint extract & mix until a thick dough forms.
+1. In a large bowl, whisk together the almond flour, cacao powder, and salt.
+Add in the maple syrup, melted butter (or coconut oil if using), and peppermint extract.
+Mix with a rubber spatula until a thick dough forms.

-2. Shape the dough into a ball and wrap it in plastic wrap.
-Place in the freezer for 30 minutes.
-It is important to have cold dough or it will be too hard to work with.
+2. Shape the dough into a ball and wrap it in parchment paper or plastic wrap.
+Place in the freezer for 20 minutes.
+It is important to have cold dough or it is harder to work with when it comes to forming your cookies.

-3. Roll the dough between 2 pieces of wax paper until about 1/4 inch thick.
-We want the dough to be pretty thin to match the classic thin mints, but not too thin to where you can’t pick up the cookies and they break apart.
+4. Roll the dough between two sheets of parchment or wax paper until it’s about 1/8 inch thick.
+You want the dough to be thin enough to resemble classic Thin Mints, but not so thin that the cookies become fragile and break when you try to pick them up.

-5. Re-roll the scraps of the dough and continue cutting cookies until all the dough is gone.
-I was bale to make 18 cookies.
+6. Re-roll the dough scraps and keep cutting out cookies until all the dough is used up.
+I was able to make 30 cookies in total.

-7. Bake the cookies for 10 minutes.
-Remove from oven and allow to sit on the baking sheet for 15 minutes, or until COMPLETELY cooled.
-Since we are using almond flour, the cookies need to properly set so this is crucial.
+7. Bake the cookies for 10 minutes, then remove them from the oven and let them sit on the baking sheet for 15 minutes, or until they are completely cooled.
+This step is important because the almond flour requires time to fully set, so don’t skip it!

-9. Using a fork, dip each cookie into the melted chocolate until fully coated.
-Place each cookie onto a parchment-lined cookie sheet or cooling rack.
-Refrigerate for 10 minutes or until the chocolate coating has hardened.
+9. Using a fork, dip each cookie into the melted chocolate, ensuring it’s fully coated.
+Place the coated cookies onto a parchment-lined baking sheet or cooling rack.
+Refrigerate for about 10 minutes, or until the chocolate has completely hardened.

-10. If you have extra melted chocolate & want to be extra like me, drizzle it on top of your cookies once the chocolate shell has set for a pretty effect!
+10. If you have leftover melted chocolate and want to elevate the look, drizzle it over the cookies once the coating has set for a decorative touch!

 thin mint cookies